eeshvardasikcm/eeshvardasikcm/README.md

 I have been narrowing the scope of my development activities.
 Carbon Project is taking up much of my development time.
+Many of my development tasks are meant for simplifying contributions to carbon project.

 I have been archiving some repositories.
 Many private repositories have been archived.
 Recent versions of those private reposirories appear in my active and private package backlog.
-95% of the code I have written is being translated into Kotlin and is becoming availavle to my new Shrota app.
+95% of the code I have written is being translated into Kotlin and is becoming availavle to my new AyurProject app.
 These tasks have been taking up time.
 I feel organized after moving many of my packages and repositories into active backlog development.

-A new user interface for Shrota app is high priority right now Backlogged packages are organized into a workflow process that allows them to surface one at a time in the Shrota app.
+A new user interface for AyurProject app is high priority right now Backlogged packages are organized into a workflow process that allows them to surface one at a time in the AyurProject app.

 I have removed the Rise of Kingdoms guides from my public repositories list.
 I will be moving the RoK guide content to a different location like my website.